pyca/pynacl/docs/api/hashlib.rst

-    Returns an hash object which exposes an API mostly compatible to python3.6's hashlib.blake2b (the only difference being missing support for tree hashing parameters in the contructor)
+    Returns an hash object which exposes an API mostly compatible to python3.6's hashlib.blake2b (the only difference being missing support for tree hashing parameters in the constructor)

     The methods :py:func:`update`, :py:func:`copy`,
     :func:`digest` and :func:`hexdigest` have the same semantics